 Businesses offering cloud computing services, remote services, platform-based services, process, and system management services, law services, marketing companies or event management require personal data on behalf of their controllers, therefore they also fall under the category of needing to be GDPR compliant.

 - Automobile, medical, healthcare, travel and hospitality industry

-Industries like automobile, entertainment, media and communications, medical, healthcare, travel and hospitality love to collect personal data of customers who love their products.
+Industries like an automobile, entertainment, media, and communications, medical, healthcare, travel and hospitality love to collect personal data of customers who love their products.
 But now with GDPR, they will have to be more transparent with regards to the data they have, what they will do with it and why.